parallel-finance/Open-Grants-Program/applications/Parallel.md

 ##### What your project is _not_ or will _not_ provide or implement
-* Our team does not plan to implement support for tokens besides native token (DOT and KSM) and Stable Coin at the initial launch.
-We consider the risk of collateral and we will not open for the
+* Our team does not plan on implementing the support for other tokens besides the native DOT and KSM tokens and Stable Coin at the initial launch to reduce the risk for cross collaterals.
-* We will not implement decentralized exchange by ourselves.
-We will be focusing on building lending protocol.
+* We will not implement a decentralized exchange by ourselves.
+We will be focusing on building a lending and staking protocol instead.

-##### MVP
-more details see on www.parallel.fi

 ### Ecosystem Fit